robger98/CS5313_Localization_Env/README.md

 ## Visualizer

-In the visualizer the color of the cells represent the probability you passed to `env.move()` for each cell, where darker higher probability.
+In the visualizer the color of the cells represent the probability you passed to `env.update()` for each cell, where darker higher probability.
 The yellow/orange cell represents the highest probability cell.
 The circle represents the robot's true location and the 4 lines on the robot represent the probabilities you passed for the robot's heading.
 The bold white line is the robot's true heading.